 There are 37 valid Ips species worldwide (Table 1), distinguished mainly by the number of spines on the elytral declivity and the shapes of those spines.
 Phylogenetic analyses of the Ipini prompted transfer of several species to the genera Pseudips (Cognato, 2000) and Orthotomicus (Cognato and Vogler, 2001).
 Cognato (2015) reviews the phylogeny, taxonomy, diagnosis and biology of all Ips species.

 Table 1.
-Worldwide list of Ips species with distribution and principal host genera (from Cognato 2015).
+Worldwide list of Ips species with distribution and principal host genera (from Cognato, 2015).
 Principal host genera refer to hosts from which Ips species are most commonly collected in native range.
 Species targeted by this protocol are underlined.